phyhouhou/SpringboardProjects/FirstCapstoneProject/Capstone1FinalReport/Capstone1FinalReport.md

 ![Theft or Not](images/TheftorN.png)

-Decision tree classifier gives an accuracy of 68%, a 23.6% increase in accuracy compared to that of dummy classifier.
+Decision tree classifier and logistic regression both give an accuracy of 68%, a 23.6% increase in accuracy compared to that of dummy classifier.

 ## Predict Violent Crime/Property Crime